 Every child in the Junior School is valued; their personal development nurtured in and out of the classroom.
-The staff to pupil ratio is impressive, which means that every child benefits form individual attention.
-This is no more in evidence of this than in the Infants where class sizes average around 14, enabling Teachers and Teaching Assistants to really get to know the children on a one to one basis.
 Class sizes remain small throughout the Junior School and as a result our children benefit immensely from the associated high levels of pastoral care.

-Our Pastoral Curriculum, which is built around our Learning Tree made up of key values, traits and thinking skills, ensures that children grow up not only feeling valued as individuals but able to value the contribution of others.
-As part of our bespoke Connected Curriculum, the Pastoral Curriculum ensures that children are cared for and that they care for others.
+The Junior School Pastoral Curriculum is built around the Learning Tree made up of key values, traits and thinking skills.
+This ensures that children grow up not only feeling valued as individuals but able to value the contribution of others.
+As part of the bespoke Connected Curriculum, the Pastoral Curriculum ensures that children are cared for and that they care for others.

 Our children learn in a happy, collaborative and supportive environment and because of this are much more likely to be successful, whatever their strengths and interests may be.

 We firmly believe that a child’s happiness is an essential foundation for their well-being and to their progress in learning.
 It is also vital to their preparation for a flourishing and fulfilled life beyond school, as individuals, as lifelong learners, as citizens and within the world of work.